UnionOfRAD/manual/jp/01_getting_started/web-servers/cherokee.md

 ## Virtual Server Configuration

-We'll need to reconfigure some of the settings that the Zend wizard uses to make things more Lithium-friendly.
+We'll need to reconfigure some of the settings that the Zend wizard uses to make things more li3-friendly.
 Open up your new virtual server and remove the 'index.html' default page.

 ![Screenshot](http://grab.by/2ytI)